Create a Website Account - Manage notification subscriptions, save form progress and more.

 1104 N White Sands Boulevard, Suite CAlamogordo, NM 88310

 If the "Penalty Assessment" box is marked at the bottom of your citation, you have 30 days to pay your fine from the date you received the citation.
 Find options to pay here.

 In order to submit your request, simply fill out and return the Agenda Request Form (PDF) by the appropriate deadline.
 For a list of deadlines, view the 2021 Commission Calendar (PDF).

 Visit the GIS webpage, and select Alamogordo Public Map.
 In the upper right hand corner click on the Layer List Icon (3rd from the left).
 Scroll down and check the box for "FEMA_Flood_Zones_2018".
 The floodplain layer will turn on after a few seconds of loading.
 In the upper left search box you can type in an address and the map will zoom in to that location.
-You can also contact the Flood Plain Manager, Nancy Beshaler at 575-439-4230 or email Nancy Beshaler.
+You can also contact the Planning and Zoning Department at 575-439-4220 or email the Planning and Zoning Department.